Updated: Sep 2

 After experiencing an uncomfortably cold house for one season, we installed a woodstove with a catalytic converter that made it more efficient than most.
 That helped us get through the next heating season by improving the comfort level in the living room where we spent most of our time.
 The kitchen, dining room and laundry room remained drafty and too chilly for us to spend too much time.
 We closed off the rooms we could upstairs and used space heaters in the rooms where we spent the most time.

-In 2010, we started our company - Energy Conservation Specialists, LLC - and our new understanding of "Building Science" helped us see how our home functions "as a system".
+In 2010, we started our company - Energy Conservation Services, Inc.- and our new understanding of "Building Science" helped us see how our home functions "as a system".
 We now understood that the cause of the drafts and the expensive energy utility bills was the lack of insulation and air sealing.
 After doing some air sealing and installing insulation in our attic we significantly improved the comfort of our home.
 Because our home was built on a slab, we needed to insulate our walls and found that also helped reduce drafts.

 We made other small improvements like adding a side arm tank for hot water to eliminate the tankless coil, installing aggressive hot water pipe insulation, reducing the temperature on the hot water tank to 120 degrees, installing a humidistat to improve the efficiency of the boiler and adding low flow devices to our faucets.